AutoResearch/autora/docs/contribute/modules/index.md

     * be published via PyPI or Conda
     * be compatible with the current version of the parent package
     * follow standard python coding guidelines including PEP8
+    * the repository in which your package is hosted must be public

 The following demonstrates how to add a package published under `autora-theorist-example` in PyPI in the GitHub repository `example-contributor/contributor-theorist`.